How I’m Losing my Lockdown Belly

 You’re allocated a number of pots you’re allowed each day i.e. 4 portions of vegetables, 4 portions of fruits, 3 portions of protein, 3 portions of carbs etc. It makes sure you get your calorie intake without over-eating.
 Hopefully, it will help.

 I got a Fitbit!

 Well technically I got my mother’s Fitbit – don’t worry I paid her for it! – so that she could get a new one.
-This means I now have a way of tracking my daily steps, heart-rate, exercise and calories.
+This means I now have a way of tracking my daily steps, heart rate, exercise, and calories.
+You can also use certain Fitbits when swimming so I’ll be looking to do that in the future – when swimming pools reopen!
 Also, via the app, I can log my water and food intake for the day.
 It’s been really motivating to getting me up and about, and doing more daily exercise.

 Eliminate a few bad habits